Em is an armchair detective who falls asleep listening to true crime podcasts.

-3. There Are Better Suspects for Murray’s Disappearance
+3. There are better suspects for Murray’s disappearance.

 If Murray did meet with foul play, there are better suspects than Keyes.
 I don’t feel at liberty to name those suspects, since the whole thing has turned into a bit of an internet troll circus but a quick Google search will bring up a few legit sources looking into people who were confirmed to be near the scene on the day that Murray was last seen.